jigneshsuvariya/codenexus-mcp/README.md

 ### `search_nodes`

--   **Purpose:** Searches entities based on a query string (checks names, types, observations, metadata, etc.).
+-   **Purpose:** Searches entities based on a query string.
+The current implementation in `src/server.ts` performs a case-insensitive search that checks the entity's `name`, `entityType`, and the content of its string `observations`.
+It does not search metadata fields, as these are not part of the core `Entity` structure.
 -   **Arguments:**
     ```json
     {